jerryxh/wp-ecommerce-compare-products/readme.txt

 3. screenshot-3.jpg

 == Installation ==

 To install WP e-Commerce  Compare Products:
 1. Download the WP e-Commerce Compare Products plugin
 2. Upload the wp-ecommerce-compare-products folder to your /wp-content/plugins/ directory
-3. Activate the ‘WP e-Commerce Compare Products from the Plugins menu within WordPress
+3. Activate the √îWP e-Commerce Compare Products from the Plugins menu within WordPress

 == Usage ==